shilpagopi/ML/Recap/Attention.md

 # Attention
+### At A Glance

-The computational complexity of the standard self-attention mechanism is O(n^2⋅d) in terms of time and O(n2) in terms of space, where n is the sequence length and d is the model dimension.
+* The computational complexity of the standard self-attention mechanism is O(n^2⋅d) in terms of time and O(n2) in terms of space, where n is the sequence length and d is the model dimension.
+* Types: Additive Attention (Bahdanau Attention) (check formulae below), Scaled Dot-Product Attention
+* Attention Masking: Padding Masking and Look-Ahead Masking (negative infinity scores)
+* Efficient Techniques: Sparse (local,global), Kernel based methods like Linformer and Performer: ~O(n.d) or O(nlogn), Low Rank Factorization
+---

 #### Types of Attention
 * Additive Attention (Bahdanau Attention): More complex and computationally expensive.